alemart/encantar-js/docs/getting-started/create-the-augmented-scene.md

 [A-Frame](https://aframe.io){ ._blank } is an open-source framework used to build virtual reality (VR) experiences for the web.
 When you combine it with encantAR.js, you become able to use it to create AR experiences too - without the need of special hardware or software.

 A-Frame is built on top of [Three.js](#threejs) and extends it in powerful ways.
 It introduces a HTML-based declarative approach for [scene graphs](https://en.wikipedia.org/wiki/Scene_graph){ ._blank }, empowering them with the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system){ ._blank }, a software pattern commonly used in game development.
-Sounds complicated?
-It is not!

 A-Frame is easy for beginners and pleasing for experts.
-In many cases, writing new JavaScript code is not needed.
-A-Frame also includes a visual inspector that makes things really easy for non-coders.
+In many cases, writing JavaScript code is not needed.

 [Launch an A-Frame demo](/encantar-js/demos/hello-aframe/README.html){ ._blank .md-button }